 - Heat a large pot to medium heat and add olive.
 Heat through.
 Add onion and chopped peppers.
 Stir and cook about 5 minutes to soften.

-- Add garlic and cook another minute, until you can smell that awesome garlic.
+- Add garlic and cook another minute, until the garlic becomes fragrant.

-- Add ground beef or turkey and break it up with a wooden spoon.
-Cook it down about 8 minutes or so, until it is cooked through, stirring often.
+- Add ground beef and break it up with a wooden spoon.
+Cook 7-8 minutes, until the meat is cooked through.

-- Add Cajun seasoning, basil, oregano, paprika, cumin and salt and pepper to taste.
-Stir and cook another minute or 2.
+- Add paprika, basil, oregano, paprika, red pepper flakes, and salt and pepper to taste.
+Stir and cook 1 minute.

-- Add diced tomatoes, chicken broth and uncooked rice.
+- Add diced tomatoes, tomato sauce, beef broth and uncooked rice.
 Stir.
-Bring to a quick boil then reduce heat to simmer.
-Simmer for 20 minutes to let the flavors blend and the rice to cook.
+Bring to a boil then reduce heat to simmer.
+Simmer at least 20 minutes to let the flavors blend and the rice to cook.
 You can simmer longer if you'd like.
 I often simmer for 1 hour.

 - Serve into bowls and add your favorite toppings.
 Load up your stuffed pepper soup!